Economics

 Economics Honors Designation

-To be recognized as graduating with honors in economics, students must (1) complete all the requirements for the Bachelor of Arts in Economics at UM-Dearborn; (2) complete one or more 4000-level economics courses and earn a B+ or higher in each course; (3) complete an Honors research paper as part of a 3 credit hour Directed Research (ECON 499); and (4) graduate with an overall 3.25 GPA at UM-Dearborn and a 3.5 GPA in upper level economics courses.
+To be recognized as graduating with honors in economics, students must (1) complete all the requirements for their Economics degree at UM-Dearborn; (2) complete one or more 4000-level economics courses and earn a B+ or higher in each course; (3) complete an Honors research paper as part of a 4-credit hour Directed Research (ECON 499) and earn a B+ or higher; and (4) graduate with an overall 3.25 GPA at UM-Dearborn and a 3.5 GPA in upper level economics courses.

 Students are expected to apply for candidate status for the Honors Award during or before the first term of their senior year at UM-Dearborn.
 Requirements for candidate status include being an Economics major, having a cumulative 3.25 GPA at UM-Dearborn, having successfully completed at least one core theory course (ECON 301/ECON 302/ECON 305), and earning a 3.5 GPA average in upper level Economic classes.